Propensity weighting plus adjustment in proportional hazards model is not doubly robust: Doubly Robust Estimators and Inference

 \paragraph{DR binomial regression} As presented in \cite{blanche2023logistic}, we model the causal survival probabilities $p\{T(x)>t\}$.
 We assume there is a way to correctly specify for confounding a model for $p\{T(x)\leq t|Z\}$ as in a logistic regression model

 Again, the working propensity model is as given in \eqref{ipw}.
-In addition to these models, we model the censoring distribution as

-We assume an estimator $\hat{G}_c(u, X, \boldsymbol{Z})$ can be obtained, for example by a Cox model, Aalen's additive hazard model, nonparametric estimators stratified on covariates, or if censoring is assumed independent of covariates, $G_c$ may be estimated with the Kaplan-Meier estimator or any other nonparametric estimator.
+In addition to these models, we model the censoring distribution as $ p\{C > u | X, \boldsymbol{Z}\} = G_c(u, X, \boldsymbol{Z}), $ for some specified parameterization $G_c$ of the conditional censoring survivor function.
+We assume an estimator $\widehat{G}_c(u, X, \boldsymbol{Z})$ can be obtained, for example by a Cox model, Aalen's additive hazard model, nonparametric estimators stratified on covariates, or if censoring is assumed independent of covariates, $G_c$ may be estimated with the Kaplan-Meier estimator or any other nonparametric estimator.
 Let the estimated inverse probability of censoring weights be

-Then let $\hat{\beta}^\dagger, \hat{\boldsymbol{\gamma}}^\dagger$ denote the parameter estimates resulting from the inverse probability of censoring weighted, but propensity score unweighted, score equations for the logistic model estimated via maximum likelihood among the subset of individuals who either had the event before time $t$ or remained under observation until at least time $t$.
+Then let $\widehat{\beta}^\dagger, \widehat{\boldsymbol{\gamma}}^\dagger$ denote the parameter estimates resulting from the inverse probability of censoring weighted, but propensity score unweighted, score equations for the logistic model estimated via maximum likelihood among the subset of individuals who either had the event before time $t$ or remained under observation until at least time $t$.
 Then the doubly robust estimator of the causal event probability (one minus survival) under exposure level $x = 1$ is

 where the term $I_{T_i \leq t}$ is defined to be 0 for individuals censored before time $t$, but it is otherwise fully observed.
 Similarly, we can substitute in $x = 0$ and take the difference between them to obtain estimates of $\zeta(t)$.
 A standard error estimator is suggested in \citet{blanche2023logistic} and implemented in the R package \texttt{mets}.
 Note that there are other similar DR estimators that are discussed in \citet{blanche2023logistic}.